t0mg/wordclock/software/UsersManual.md

 - Prefer making config changes in Access Point mode rather than when connected to your home network
 - Set up a dedicated WiFi network for your IoT devices

+## API

+The API is disabled by default because it is not secured.
+It was created to allow the [Paint](#paint) web interface to work, but could be used directly as well.

+When enabled, the following routes are activated:
+- `http://<clock IP>/api/color/get` -> returns the HTML code of the currenly set color
+- `http://<clock IP>/api/matrix/set/<payload>` -> activates Paint mode and displays the payload, see [Paint](#paint) for details
+- `http://<clock IP>/api/matrix/unset` -> exits Paint mode and returns to displaying time

 ## MQTT client

 MQTT is a lightweight publish-subscribe protocol designed for resource-constrained devices and low-bandwidth networks, commonly used in IoT applications.
 MQTT clients talk via an MQTT broker (see here for [Home Assistant](https://www.home-assistant.io/integrations/mqtt/) instructions).